quorumcontrol/tupelo-docs/tutorials/notebook.md

 Next, run `npm install` from the application directory to install the dependency to your local cache.

-After installing the `tupelo-wasm-sdk` dependency, make a new file called `index.js` with your favorite editor to hold all the application code.
+After installing `tupelo-wasm-sdk`, make a new file called `index.js` with your favorite editor to hold the application code.
 At the top of that file, require the Tupelo wasm sdk so we can use it later.

 In file `notebook/index.js`: